-In support of the industry-academia partnership and talent cultivation policy from the Ministry of Education in Taiwan, CAL offers training courses related to aviation industry through maintenance professionals, aviation specialists, and campus education by sharing its wealth of practical experience and resources.
-In 2017, CAL trained 203 aviation specialists, 41 more compared to the previous year.
-In the future, CAL will continuously offer training courses on fundamental maintenance and provide highly-trained aviation specialists through industry-academia partnership.
+In support of the industry-academia partnership and talent cultivation policy promulgated by Ministry of Education in Taiwan, CAL offers training courses related to the aviation industry through maintenance professionals, aviation specialists, and campus education by sharing its wealth of resources and practical experience.
+In 2018, CAL trained 109 aviation specialists; in addition, CAL co-organized 2018 Explore Taiwan 120h - Corporate Sustainability event with the CTCI Education Foundation, the Center for Corporate Sustainability, and the Seed Training Program, in cooperation with the College of Management of National Taiwan University.
+This aimed to share the Company’s ideas and practices in corporate sustainability.
+In the future, CAL will continuously offer training courses on fundamental maintenance, and will provide highly trained aviation specialists through industry-academia partnerships.

-Note: Calculation formula of beneficiary students: Referring to the statistic of Ministry of Education (Taiwan), average students per elementary school x schools donated by CAL
+Note: Calculation of beneficiary students = Average students per elementary school from Statistic of Ministry of Education (Taiwan) x Schools donated by CAL

-Mandarin Airlines and Apex Flight Academy worked together to hold the Mandarin Airlines Flight Camp, which was Taiwan's first flight camp designed for people dreaming of flying.
-The two-day camp covered ground operations, cabin navigation, simulator operations, and actual flight operations with Diamond 40.
+Mandarin Airlines and Apex Flight Academy worked together to hold the Mandarin Airlines Flight Camp.
+This marked Taiwan's first flight camp designed for people who dream of flying.
+With an aim of promoting flight train- ing in Taiwan, the two-day camp covered ground operations, cabin navigation, simulator operations, and actual flight operations with a Diamond 40.

 Creating a Sustainable Society

-CAL has long committed itself to social welfare and social equality.
-Meanwhile, CAL expects to establish a positive cycle of resources investing in social development and its business, creating the value of sustainable society.
-For this purpose, CAL quantifies social investments with financial data to monitor their positive influence on its business, in hopes of achieving social sustainability.
+CAL has long committed itself to social welfare and social development with its resources, in the hope of establishing a positive cycle of social investment and business development.
+For this purpose, CAL conducts a quantitative evaluation of social investments with financial data and makes timely adjustments of social investments based on the results of the evaluations, in hope of achieving social sustainability.

 Social Investment Evaluation

-CAL actively contributes to the society through its services and expertise.
-Since 2015, CAL has applied the London Benchmarking Group (LBG) model to evaluate the effectiveness of charitable activities and quantify their influence on business.
-The LBG model integrates the measurement on financial and nonfinancial contributions to provide detailed guidance on the resource allocation and avoid duplicate investments.
-Through the LBG model, CAL is able to meet the expectations of stakeholders and create the shared value of social sustainability.
-For the contribution to social investments, CAL donated TWD 46,099,415 in 2017.
-Commercial initiatives, charitable events and community investments represented 93%, 3% and 4% of the social investments respectively.
-The social investments could be categorized into product donation, money donation, employee volunteer and management overheads, which represented 37%, 60%, 1% and 2% respectively.
-For the detailed information, refer to the right table.
+Since 2015, CAL has applied the London Benchmarking Group (LBG) model to evaluate the effectiveness of social investment by quantifying the influence on society and on business.
+The LBG model provide detailed guidance on the resource allocation and avoid duplicate investments, and therefore CAL is able to meet the expectations of stakeholders and create the true value of social sustainability.
+For the contribution to social investments, CAL donated TWD 35,904,946 in 2018.
+Commercial initiatives, charitable events and community investments represented 82%, 14% and 4% of social investments, respectively.
+Social investments could be categorized into materials, money, volunteers, and management overhead, which represented 52%, 45%, 2% and 1%, respectively.
+For more information, refer to the table below.